 In most projects, particularly for development activities, uncertainty or risk, regarding the timing or magnitude of future difficulties is considerable.
 Establishing a management reserve (MR) budget provides the PM with the capability to plan for these uncertainties within the project's scope of work.
-When necessary during the execution of a project, an amount of management reserve may be allocated to a control account to handle realized risks.
-Because management reserve is budget not yet tied to work, it is not part of the performance measurement baseline.
-The management reserve budget which is set aside should be commensurate with the level of project risk.
+When necessary during the execution of a project, an amount of management

-Undistributed budget (UB) is a short term holding account for budget of corresponding work scope at the project level, until such time sufficient work definition and organizational responsibility are identified.
+Undistributed budget (UB) is a short-term holding account for budget of corresponding work scope at the project level, until such time sufficient work definition and organizational responsibility are identified.
 Once this occurs, the work scope and budget are transferred from undistributed budget to summary level planning packages or control accounts with lower level work packages or planning packages where the budget is time phased for the work.
 The undistributed budget holding account should be cleared in a timely manner as work scope is finalized.